 Step 5: Recruit Volunteers for the Race Day

-Parental buy-in is key to your fun run’s success.
-You’ll need parents to help students register, get donations, and help out on the day of the School Fun Run.
-The good news is that if you have clearly stated your fundraising goals and objectives to get parents excited and see the value of your event.
+Parental buy-in is another key to the success of your fun run.
+You’ll need parents to help students register, get donations, and volunteer on event day.
+Clearly state your fundraising goals and objectives to get parents excited and see the value of your event.

-As you organize a fun run, make one person on your planning committee responsible for managing volunteers at the Run.
+As you organize a fun run, make one person on the planning committee responsible for managing volunteers at the Run.
 This Volunteer Coordinator is critical, so choose someone who can handle the pressure.
-As volunteers arrive, the coordinator makes assignments and gives instructions to those who will help with key volunteer positions:
+As volunteers arrive, the coordinator makes assignments and gives instructions to those who will help with crucial volunteer positions:

 - Safety and first aid

 - Lap counters or timers

 - Food and water for your runners